-General Assemblies are Ordinary or Extraordinary.
-They include all members of the World Water Council.
-They are convened by the President or his representative upon request of the Board of Governors or at least half of the members of the World Water Council.
-They can be convened with in-person meetings or in the form of a virtual General Assembly with electronic voting.
+The General Assemblies shall be Ordinary or Extraordinary.
+They shall comprise all the members of the Council.
+They are convened by the President or his representative on the request of the Board of Governors or on the request of at least half of the members of the Council.